 Fox-terriers are born with about four times as much original sin in them as other dogs. – Jerome K. Jerome, Three Men in a Boat

 The Wire Fox Terrier came from England and was developed during the 19th century.
 He is identical to the Smooth Fox Terrier in every way except his coat.
-In fact, Wire Fox Terriers resulted from a cross between the Smooth Fox Terrier and the Black and Tan Terrier, and various other rough and smooth coated terriers.
+In fact, Wire Fox Terriers resulted from a cross between the Smooth Fox Terrier, the Black and Tan Terrier, and various other rough and smooth coated terriers.

-This dog stands up to 15 inches tall at the shoulder.
+This dog stands up to 15 inches (39 cm) tall at the shoulder.
 He has a dense, wiry coat over a shorter, softer undercoat.
 It is mostly white with markings in any colour except brindle, red, or liver.
 The terriers with white coats were less likely to be mistaken for the fox during crowded hunts, and were therefore more highly prized.
 The coat should be hand stripped to remove dead fur twice per year.

 Photos displayed courtesy of Geri Mendes, Dragonfox, Nova Scotia